 "Dean?"
 Sam squeaked.
 He actually squeaked.
 Dean managed to pick his head up just in time to see Sam hurriedly shoving his backpack behind his back.
 "You're -- what're you doing home?"

 Dean blinked at him, then looked back at the TV, where a lady bear in a cardigan was yelling at an orangutan in a hawaiian shirt.
 "Watchin' . . . whatever the hell this is."

 "TaleSpin," Sam said.
 "Darkwing Duck is on next."

 Dean peered back at him.
 "You have the TV schedule memorized," he said, then flopped himself back down on the couch, dragging the covers back over his head.
 "You so need a life."

 Sam was in front of him, then, fighting Dean for the covers until he could get a hand in to press to Dean's forehead.
 "You're kinda warm."

 "Damn right I am," Dean grumbled.

-, Dean.
+"I said warm, Dean.
 Not hot."
 Sam scowled, his lips twitching like he was coming to some great, important decision.
 "You're sick."

 "Y're[a] a fuckin' genius," Dean said, or would have, if he hadn't launched into a coughing fit halfway through.